dhruvjaison/crm/README.md

-# Enterprise CRM with Retell AI Integration
+# Enterprise CRM with Arnie AI Integration

-A modern, HIPAA-compliant CRM platform with AI-powered call intelligence, designed for managed service providers offering Retell AI voice agents to their clients.
+A modern, HIPAA-compliant CRM platform with AI-powered call intelligence, designed for managed service providers offering Arnie AI voice agents to their clients.

 ## 🚀 Features